 "In every case, my goal is to provide practical, cost-effective, and creative solutions both in and out of the courtroom to achieve the best result possible for the client.
 A thoroughly researched brief, a well-written mediation statement, or a meaningful discussion with opposing counsel can be just as effective at resolving disputes as a trial verdict."

-Jaime handles a variety of civil litigation matters, with a particular emphasis on cases arising out of real property disputes, including land use, tax assessment, construction, and landlord/tenant litigation.
+Jaime handles a variety of civil litigation matters, with a particular emphasis on cases arising out of real property disputes, including appeals of zoning and other land use decisions, appeals of tax assessments, and construction litigation.
 Jaime also routinely assists clients with complex business and employment matters (e.g., wage and hour law, restrictive covenants, and employment policies and agreements).

 Jaime has experience in both state and federal courts, as well as in alternative dispute resolution.
 Her work in multiple practice areas enables Jaime to formulate comprehensive legal and business strategies that not only achieve great results in the courtroom, but also allow her to assist clients in mitigating potential disputes.

 Best Lawyers in America® for Employment Law - Management, and Litigation - Real Estate, 2024

 Best Lawyers in America for Commercial Litigation, 2022-2024